SKIP TO:

 This Task Force addresses the needs of individuals with special needs in northern and southern Israel, regions where support services are often limited.

-Gary Kushner, Chair
+Gary Kushner, Maryland

 Atlantic 2